The Cass Essay Competition continues; now in it's third year the essay theme is #challenges.

 - We are looking for original, non-academic entries reflective of your unique voice.
 The topic of this essay competition leaves many possibilities for interpretation however it should be related to university life in some sense.
 You can play with a variety of styles, there is not right or wrong.
 Your essay can be moving, funny, shocking, informative – as long as it is candid and brings your story across!
 That also means that you can write about negative experiences, not just positive ones.

-- Entrants must submit their essay via the submission link before the deadline of 11.59 PM on Sunday, March 1st 2020
+- Entrants must submit their essay via the submission link (now closed) before the deadline of 11.59 PM on Sunday, March 1st 2020

 - Late entries cannot be accepted.